ParkYoungWoong/imazip/README.md

 - Type: `Number`,
 - Default: `null`

-The width value of the image to be output.
+The width value of the image to be output.<br/>
-Because The aspect ratio is automatically adjusted, It is recommended to enter only one value either `width` or `height`.
+Because The aspect ratio is automatically adjusted, It is recommended to enter only one value either `width` or `height`.<br/>
 If neither `width` nor `height` is entered, the original size is output.

 ### height